publiccodenet/about/activities/member-relations/collect-information.md

    * Decision makers: ```Outline the top two or three budget holders, policy makers and managers who decide on Foundation membership```
    * Internal champions: ```Outline the top two or three internal champions who can help promote our mission and act as ambassadors internally```
    * Internal skeptics: ```Outline the top two or three internal stakeholders who are skeptical of our mission, for whom we can develop and test our value proposition mapping and assumptions```
+   * Code owners: `Outline the top two or three internal stakeholders who own/manage code bases that are, or might be, stewarded by the Foundation`
 * Concrete value propositions and next steps
    * Title 1: ```Include a title that is actionable and descriptive, such as "assess for stewardship", and reference a project in 'Background'```
     * Value proposition: ```Briefly outline the main value propositions for the member, other members, the Foundation or the general ecosystem of this action.```